Aloim/Cybergenic/README.md

 # Cybergenic
 Grow applications instead of coding them.
 This framework uses biological evolution principles to create self-healing, self-optimizing software that discovers its own architecture through runtime signals.
-This Tool Can be set up for Claudecode Projects to generate code or entire Applications.
+This tool is an Cybergenic Agentic Orchestration setup with various helper scripts that can be set up for Claudecode Projects to generate code or entire Applications.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------